 In the first chart, Barrick and Newmont’s cost of production was always lower than the gold market price.
 Even though these gold miners may have suffered net income losses during certain periods, I used “adjusted income,” rather than net income.
 The same was done for Pan American Silver.
 When the silver price was $35 in 2011, Pan American Silver enjoyed a $9 profit per ounce.
 However, as the price fell, so did its cost of production.
 The reason for the lower silver cost at Pan American Silver was due to falling energy prices and massive cutbacks in exploration and spending.

 The following chart shows how Pan American Silver’s cost of production paralleled the change in the price of oil:

-Regardless, the cost to produce silver has always been tied the market price.
+Regardless, the cost to produce silver has always been tied to the market price.
 This is also true for gold and copper.
-I looked at the top gold, silver and copper miners’ Q1-Q3 2017 financials, and here were their profit margins:
+I looked at the top gold, silver, and copper miners’ Q1-Q3 2017 financials, and here were their profit margins: